Thu Mar 18th, 2021, 1230-1800

 First Water Trailhead, Superstition Mountains (Tonto National Forest) mile 0 to La Barge spring mm 10

 A half day of hiking was on order after a late and stressful night.
-We were all so sad for Laurel’s loss of her beloved Ceniso.
-Stellar and I took adorable Tumas the dog for a walk and checked on Rusty the horse early in the morning.
-He was still pacing and calling for his stablemate but seemed ok physically.
+We were all so sad for Laurel’s loss of her beloved horse Ceniso.
+I took adorable Tumas the dog for a walk and checked on Rusty the horse early in the morning.
+He was still pacing and calling for his stablemate…poor guy.
 We had breakfast and did some last minute checks of gear.
-By 11 am everyone was in sync and ready for a car ride.
-The drive through the Tonto National Forrest was so scenic.
-We could see where the big fires of 2020 had scorched the earth but the desert life seemed to be springing back quickly.
+By 11 am, everyone was in sync and ready for a car ride.
+The drive through the Tonto National Forest was very scenic.
+We could see where the big fires of 2020 had scorched the earth, but the desert life seemed to be springing back quickly.

-At the First Water Trailhead parking lot, we took our obligatory photos and said our goodbyes to our gracious hosts and friends.
-There is no GET terminus marker so the best we could do was take photos in front of the trail kiosk…which was very nice.
+At the First Water Trailhead parking lot, we took our obligatory starter photos and said our goodbyes to our gracious hosts and friends.
+There is no GET terminus marker, so the best we could do was take photos in front of the trail kiosk…which was very nice.

-At dinner, a western screetch owl began its cries.
-Knowing it was one of about 4 species of owl in AZ, it was pretty easy to narrow down what it was based on the call.
-At first I was excited to positively identity the owl but when it became apparent that it was going to be on auto replay all night, I considered earplugs.
-In the end it was nice to drift off to the distant night sounds which were at least consistent, a part of the ecosystem.
+At dinner, a western screech owl began its cries.
+Knowing it was one of about 4 species of owl in AZ, it was pretty easy to ID based on the call.
+At first I was excited to positively identity the owl, but when it became apparent that it was going to be on auto replay all night, I considered earplugs.
+In the end, it was nice to drift off to the distant night sounds which were at least consistent, a part of the ecosystem.